From fictional French conman to surprise hero

 Should we be so fascinated by brilliant criminals?
 A new French drama about a cunning conman has become a massive Netflix hit.
 But some say Lupin sends entirely the wrong message.

 Assane Diop stares at the necklace.
-It has rows of pearls and jewels and once adorned Marie Antoinette.
+It is beautiful; row upon row of pearls and jewels that once adorned the neck of none other than Marie Antoinette.

-As a 6ft 2in Black man, Diop stands out in French high society.
-Dressed in the grey of a cleaner at the nation’s most famous museum, he is invisible: one of the many people of colour who arrive at the Louvre every day to work.
+As a 6ft 2in Black man, Diop normally stands out from the crowd in French high society.
+But here, dressed in the dull grey tracksuit of a cleaner at the nation’s most famous museum, he is invisible: just one of the many people of colour who arrive at the Louvre every day to work.

-As he stands before the jewels, Diop is formulating a plan.
-The necklace will be his.
+Today, invisibility suits him well.
+As he stands before the jewels with his mop in his hand, Assane Diop is formulating a cunning plan.
+Soon, the necklace will be his.

-This is the opening scene of Lupin, a new French Netflix series that is a global hit.
+This is the opening scene of Lupin, a new French Netflix series that has become a surprise global hit.

-Lupin tells the story of Assane Diop, a brilliant conman with a heart of gold who pulls off a series of stunning thefts in Paris.
+Lupin tells the story of Assane Diop, a brilliant conman with a heart of gold who uses his charm to pull off a series of stunning thefts in the heart of Paris.

-The series’ title comes from the fictional character who inspires Diop’s crimes – Arsène Lupin, the gentleman thief invented by writer Maurice Leblanc in 1905.
+The series’ title comes from the fictional character who inspires Diop’s crimes – France’s answer to Sherlock Holmes, Arsène Lupin, the beloved gentleman thief first invented by writer Maurice Leblanc in 1905.

-Lupin commits his first crime at six, stealing the same necklace to help his mother after she is treated badly by her boss.
-For Diop, the robbery is vengeance for his father, a Senegalese immigrant who was framed for stealing the necklace 25 years earlier, and who died in prison.
+The two men have a lot in common.
+Lupin commits his first crime aged just six, stealing the same famous necklace to help his mother after she is treated badly by her boss.
+For Diop, the robbery is an act of vengeance for his father Babakar, a Senegalese immigrant who was framed for stealing the necklace 25 years earlier, and who later died in prison.

-Diop is the latest in a line of criminals who have captured the popular imagination.
+He may be a new French hero, but Diop is just the latest in a long line of quick-witted criminals who have captured the popular imagination.

-From folklore classic Robin Hood to Villanelle, we have long been fascinated by brilliant crimes.
+Indeed, from folklore classic Robin Hood to Villanelle, the assassin who murders a prominent politician with a single spray of her poisonous perfume in Killing Eve, we have long been fascinated by brilliant and devious crimes.

 The art of deception

-No. Assane Diop is not a hero.
-Fictional shows like Lupin glamorise a life of crime.
-It is wrong to use words like “clever” to describe people who rob others.
-Criminals deserve condemnation.
+Absolutely not, say some.
+Assane Diop is not a hero.
+Fictional shows like Lupin or Killing Eve, as well as dramatisations of real heists such as The Hatton Garden Job, risk glamorising a life of crime.
+It is wrong to use words such as “clever” and “brilliant” to describe people who shamelessly rob others of their possessions.
+Criminals deserve condemnation, not praise.

-It is harmless escapism.
-Crime dramas are popular not because they portray criminals but because they show ordinary people outsmarting the most sophisticated systems.
-The thrill of heist stories comes from the crossover of hero and villain.
-Assane Diop is a thief – but is also a moral man.
+It is harmless escapism, say others.
+Crime dramas are so popular not because they portray hardened criminals but because they show ordinary people outsmarting the most sophisticated security systems in the world.
+The thrill of heist stories comes from the momentary crossover of hero and villain.
+Assane Diop may be a thief – but he is also a gentleman; a moral man redressing society’s wrongs.

 - Is Assane Diop a hero?